-For only he can judge the letters objectively and not be influenced by reading the letter in the context of the word.
-Only he can reveal what this letters status really is.
+For only he or she can judge the letters objectively and not be influenced by reading the letter in the context of the word.
+Only they can reveal what this letters status really is.

 This Mezuzah was written sloppily and and as you can see here there is a very interesting scenario.

 We have the Yud of ידכם and the Vov of והיו and they are practically the same length.

 A short vov (depending how short) is technically a Yud and a long Yud (depending on length) is a vov.

 Usually each Shaloh is presented individually and judged accordingly and in context to the Ksav...
 However here we have a Vov and a Yud practically the same length and one after the other.
 This makes it a bit more difficult because they can't both be Kosher.